nystudio107/craft-retour/docs/docs/index.md

 # Retour plugin for Craft CMS 3.x

-Retour allows you to intelligently redirect legacy URLs, so that you don't lose SEO value when rebuilding & restructuring a website
+Retour allows you to intelligently redirect legacy URLs, so that you don’t lose SEO value when rebuilding & restructuring a site

 ![Screenshot](./resources/img/plugin-banner.jpg)